nicolasff/docker-cassandra/README.md

 Cassandra nodes expose port 9160 for Thrift.
 Use `sudo docker port <container-id> 9160` or `sudo docker ps` to find the local port it is mapped to.

-`client.sh` creates a docker container with access to the Cassandra cluster network (`192.168.100.0/24`) and gives it the IP `192.168.100.254`.
+`client.sh` creates a docker container with access to the Cassandra cluster network (`192.168.100.0/24`).
+The first client is given the name `cass254` with IP `192.168.100.254`, the next one `cass253`, etc. Names are reused when client containers are stopped.

-It runs any command that is passed to it, e.g. `nodetool`, `cassandra-cli`, and `cqlsh`...
+`client.sh` runs any command that is passed to it, e.g. `nodetool`, `cassandra-cli`, `cqlsh`...
 You can also open a shell with `./client.sh bash`.

-There is currently no way to have two client shells open at the same time.

 ### 6. Terminate your cluster